 Wimbledon common is a raised area of land in the low-lying Thames Basin.
 The North Downs is a large chalk upland area between London and the south coast.
 The North Downs acts as a reservoir, absorbing the rain water like a sponge.
 The water eventually bursts out of springs resulting in numerous streams and rivers which are tributaries of the Thames.
-“Thalia” and “Hebe” are situated near Wimbledon Common in the low lying area.
+“Thalia” is situated near Wimbledon Common in the low lying area.
 The River Wandle is one of these tributaries which flows north from the foothills of the North Downs to the Thames at Wandsworth.
 The Hogsmill River flows the other side of Wimbledon Common joining the Thames at Kingston and the Beverly Brook flows between the two rivers joining the Thames independently at Barnes.
 The Pill Brook flows into the Beverly Brook, this is the stream which is visible at the railway level crossing and gives Brook Close, nearly opposite “Thalia”, its name.

 Wimbledon History An earthworks at Wimbledon Common known as Caesar’s Camp, dates from the Stone Age and indicates that the area was inhabited around 6,000 years ago.
 Before the Romans came to Britain this area was occupied by the Catuvellauni tribe of Celts, who lived a partly nomadic lifestyle.